-The group's exposure to movements in foreign exchange rates is monitored monthly by the Treasury Committee and is governed by a board-approved foreign exchange rate risk management policy which forms part of the group's treasury policies.
+The group's exposure to movements in foreign exchange rates is monitored monthly by the Treasury Committee and is governed by a Board-approved foreign exchange rate risk management policy which forms part of the group's treasury policies.

-The group's exposures to foreign exchange rate risk arise solely from: (i) the issuance of US dollar private placement loan notes, which are fully hedged into sterling through the use of cross-currency swaps; and ii) the Home Credit operations in the Republic of Ireland, which are hedged by matching euro-denominated net assets with euro-denominated borrowings as closely as practicable.
+The group's exposures to foreign exchange rate risk arise solely from: (i) the issuance of US dollar private placement loan notes, which are fully hedged into sterling through the use of cross-currency swaps; and (ii) the home credit operations in the Republic of Ireland and the Polish branch of Vanquis Bank, which are hedged by matching euro/zloty-denominated net assets with euro/zloty-denominated borrowings or forward contracts as closely as practicable.